US tech giants plan to fight India's data localisation plans

 Though a final decision hasn’t been made, the deliberations come while the United States and India are locked in a dispute over US tariff increases and on the Indian policy of capping prices of medical devices, which hurts American pharmaceutical companies.

-"This issue is important enough to be discussed at the India US trade level," said Amba Kak, a global public policy adviser at the Internet company Mozilla.
+“This issue is important enough to be discussed at the India-US trade level,” said Amba Kak, a global public policy adviser at the Internet company Mozilla Corp.

 “Data localisation is not just a business concern, it potentially makes government surveillance easier, which is a worry.”